How Long Does It Really Take to Build a Profitable Blog?

 Why do most blogs fail?

-Most blogs fail because the creator gives up during the initial evaluation phase (months 3-6) when traffic is inherently low.
-Other common reasons include failing to learn SEO, writing about a niche that is too broad or too competitive, and publishing erratically.
+Most blogs fail because the creator gives up during the initial evaluation phase (months 3–6) when traffic is inherently low.
+Other common reasons include failing to learn SEO, writing about a niche that is too broad or competitive, and publishing erratically.

 Should beginners focus on traffic or monetization first?

 Beginners must focus entirely on building high-quality traffic and earning reader trust first.
-Monetization strategies are generally ineffective without an audience.
-Spend your first six to twelve months focused purely on content creation, SEO, and audience building before worrying about complex revenue streams.
+Monetization strategies are ineffective without an audience.
+Spend your first six to twelve months focused on content creation, SEO, and audience building before worrying about complex revenue streams.

 Does SEO shorten the timeline?